 - Blood teststesting done to measure the levels of certain substances in the blood.

-- Diagnostic laparoscopya minimally invasive surgical procedure that uses small incisions to access the body for procedures, often used for conditions that cannot be confirmed by scans and tests alone.
+- Diagnostic laparoscopya minimally invasive surgical procedure that uses small incisions to access the body for procedures, also known as keyhole surgery.

 - Biopsyremoval of a section of tissue to analyse for cancer cells.